bishopcais/cog-cli/README.md

 and so you can now effectively do `cog load environments/environment-1` or `cog load environments/environment-2` to spin up cogs in different configurations effectively.

+For the `load`, `reload`, and `unload` commands, the path argument is optional, and if omitted, it will default to searching for a cog.json file within the current working directory (e.g., equivalent to doing `cog load cog.json`).

 ## Configuration